Standard of Conduct

 If the Responding Student Appeals the Standard of Conduct Review Board’s Outcome

-- Appeals involving full suspension or dismissal are heard by the Provost
+- Appeals involving full suspension or dismissal are heard by the VP of Marketing, Enrollment and Student Life

 - All other appeals are heard by the Dean of Students

-- Appellate ruling of the Dean of Students or Provost is final and the Standard of Conduct Review process is concluded
+- Appellate ruling of the Dean of Students or VP of Marketing, Enrollment and Student Life is final and the Standard of Conduct Review process is concluded

 - Due Process – Students charged with violating the Standard of Conduct policy are entitled to: